diegomrodz/chinese_exp/README.md

 Using Data to explore and learn the Chinese Language.
 It gather data from the internet and applied analytics to it using Neo4j and Python.

+This repository was mentioned on the Neo4j Community Blog, very gratefull for the mentioning and the chance to spread the word about this awesome technology!
+[Link here](http://tiny.cc/46lgky)

 ## Crawlers

 ### Vocab